ReddyRohith-E/Personal_TaskManager/README.md

 ---

-**Ready for deployment!** 🚀 Your app is now configured for optimal performance on Vercel's unified platform.
+**Ready for deployment!** 🚀 Your app is now configured for optimal performance on Netlify + Fly.io.